krishnaku/pypcalc/pcalc/docs/intro_to_presence_calculus.md

   </div>
 </div>

-A presence may be defined over *any* subinterval of a PDF, as shown in Figure 3.
+A presence may be defined over *any* sub-interval of a PDF, as shown in Figure 3.

 There are many possible ways of defining a presence from a PDF, including across disjoint support intervals.
 All we require is that the interval in question